TeodorVecerdi/Vecerdi.Emoji/README.md

 }
 ```

-This package depends on [Vecerdi.Logging](https://www.nuget.org/packages/Vecerdi.Logging) and its [Unity integration](https://github.com/TeodorVecerdi/Vecerdi.Logging).\
+⚠️ **Important:** This package depends on [Vecerdi.Logging](https://www.nuget.org/packages/Vecerdi.Logging) and its [Unity integration](https://github.com/TeodorVecerdi/Vecerdi.Logging).\
 I included a "Vecerdi.Logging Dependency" sample that you can import through the Package Manager to easily add the dependency to your project.
+I recommend importing that.

 ## Getting Started with an Emoji Pack